TheRoddyWMS/Roddy/README.md

 * Version update to 2.1.26

-- (TEST) Roddy tries to create all files with the proper group rights and settings.
+- Roddy tries to create all files with the proper group rights and settings.
 This is mostly tested for PBS based execution.
 The change of settings includes files in .roddyExecutionDirectory as well as those in the roddyExecutionStore File settings are set recursively where this is necessary.